stackery/sam-crud-demo-ruby/README.md

-# Stackery CRUD Demo - NodeJS 8.10
+# Stackery CRUD Demo - Ruby 2.5

-This is a sample template for a serverless AWS Lambda application, written in JavaScript.
+This is a sample template for a serverless AWS Lambda application, written in Ruby.

 The application implements a CRUD interface in front of an AWS DynamoDB table that manages a simple user record.
 An API Gateway distributes requests to the various